 How Perimenopausal Depression Shows Up in Driven Women

 Driven women often don’t “look” depressed.
-They are still performing.
-They are still showing up to board meetings, managing households, and maintaining their external image.
-But the internal experience is one of profound depletion.
+They’re still performing.
+Still showing up to the board meeting, still managing the household, still maintaining the external image of someone who has it together.
+But the internal experience is one of profound depletion — and sometimes, of a kind of grief they can’t name.

-Consider Camille, 45, a senior litigation partner at a San Francisco law firm.
+Consider Neha, 45, the litigation partner.
 She hasn’t lost a trial in six years.
-She runs on four hours of sleep and has never needed to be “managed.”
-She doesn’t call what she’s experiencing depression—she calls it “a flat spot.”
+She runs on compressed sleep and has never needed to be “managed.”
+But she’s started leaving her office at the end of the day and sitting in the parking garage for twenty minutes before she can summon the will to drive home.
+She doesn’t call this depression.
+She calls it “a flat spot.”
 She tells her internist she’s tired.
-He orders a CBC.
+He orders a complete blood count.
 It comes back normal.
-She leaves with no answers, assuming she just needs to push harder.
+She leaves with no answers, determined to push harder.
+This is the failure point: a brilliant clinician reducing a complex neuroendocrine presentation to a normal CBC.
+Neha keeps performing and keeps suffering.

-Or consider Maya, 43, an emergency physician in a Level I trauma center.
-She diagnoses depression in patients weekly.
+Or consider Marisol, 43, an emergency physician in a Level I trauma center.
+She diagnoses depression in patients multiple times every week.
 She doesn’t recognize it in herself because she’s still showing up, still performing, still functioning.
-The depression she knows is dramatic; hers is organizational—she’s managing her world perfectly from inside a glass box.
-She feels entirely disconnected from the life she has built.
+The depression she was trained to identify is dramatic — it stops people.
+Hers is organizational.
+She’s managing her world perfectly from inside a glass box, feeling entirely disconnected from the life she has spent two decades building.
+She calls it “going through the motions.”
+She’s right.
+That’s exactly what she’s doing.

 Why SSRIs Alone Aren’t Enough